Masamoto Yashiro

-Masamoto Yashiro (八城 政基) is a Japanese businessman who currently serves as Chairman and CEO of Shinsei Bank and as a director of China Construction Bank.
+Masamoto Yashiro (八城 政基) is a Japanese businessman who is chairman and CEO of Shinsei Bank and a director of China Construction Bank.

 He attended Kyoto University, graduating with a degree in law, and graduate school at the University of Tokyo.
 He joined Standard Vacuum Oil Company in 1958 and became a director of Esso Petroleum in 1964.
 He was appointed Japan chairman of Citibank in 1989.

 In 1999, he left Citibank to head the Ripplewood-backed effort to acquire the Long-Term Credit Bank of Japan.
-In 2000, he was appointed Chairman and CEO of the newly acquired and renamed Shinsei Bank.
+In 2000, he was appointed chairman and CEO of the newly acquired and renamed Shinsei Bank.
 In 2004 he was also appointed as a director of China Construction Bank.
-He resigned as CEO of Shinsei in 2005 and as chairman in 2006, but returned as Chairman and CEO in 2008.
+He resigned as CEO of Shinsei in 2005 and as chairman in 2006, but returned as chairman and CEO in 2008.